Bartek9090/photo_web/README.md

 The website consists of: <br/>
   4 sections:
-  - 1 Animated menu with floating-bg anumated in CSS.
+  - 1 Animated menu with floating-bg animated in CSS.
   - 2 Gallery of pictures
   - 3 Section about us, Contain pictures of team with more details on hoover effect.
   - 4 Contact section  with footer on the end.